-[Last updated December 13, 2023]
+[Last updated December 16, 2024]

 Filing a tax return can be confusing and tedious, especially if you’re doing it for another person, like a parent or loved one.
-As you probably already know, the smallest mistake on a tax return can become a big headache.
+As you probably already know, the slightest mistake on a tax return can become a big headache.
 This is something you’ll want to avoid, of course, especially if you’re a caregiver who is preparing for tax season yourself.
 Here’s what you need to know about how to file a parent’s taxes.

 Find out if the senior needs to file

-However, if the total of half the senior’s Social Security benefit plus their adjusted gross income (AGI) and tax-exempt interest and dividends is over $25,000 (single filers) or $32,000 (married filing jointly), then a portion of their Social Security benefit is taxable.
+However, if the total of half the senior’s Social Security benefit plus their adjusted gross income (AGI) and tax-exempt interest and dividends is over $25,000 (single filers) or $32,000 (married filing jointly), then a portion of their Social Security benefit may be taxable.
 You can look at IRS Publication 554 or ask a trusted tax professional for more detailed information.

 Does a senior have to file a tax return if they can be claimed as a dependent?